floragunncom/search-guard-docs/sgindex.md

 <!---
-Copryight 2016 floragunn GmbH
+Copryight 2017 floragunn GmbH
 -->

 # Managing the Search Guard index

 ## Index name

+If nothing else is specified, Search Guard uses `searchguard` as the name of the index where all configuration settings are stored.

-Beginning with Search Guard 2.x.x.6, you can configure the name of the Search Guard index.
+You can configure the name of the Search Guard index.
 This is only necessary in special cases.
 If you have configured a Search Guard index name other than `searchguard`, you must configure this name via the `-i` switch.

 ## Replica shards